-- 2.1 This declaration is based on the General Standard, Code of Conduct, Certification and Registration system and use of the Small Producers' Symbol.
-Therefore, all regulatory documents, codes, certification procedures, registration procedures and rules concerning the use of the Small Producers' Symbol are, and should at all times be, a practical reflection of this Declaration of Principles and Values - 2.2 This Declaration of Principles and Values reflects an ideal situation, not necessarily the current situation.
-It should therefore be considered as a guide for achieving a goal in the future, a path to follow, and not as a reality already totally achieved - 2.3 This Declaration is a reflection of the principles and values of the Small Producers' Organizations involved in the Small Producers' Symbol.
-It should not be considered at any time as a regulatory document for evaluation, certification or registration, or as a Code of Conduct - 2.4 This Declaration of Principles and Values is subject to review, under the supervision of the Board of Directors of the Foundation of Organized Small Producers (FUNDEPPO) - 2.5 Suggestions regarding modifications to this Declaration should be sent to: certificacion@tusimbolo.org
+2.1.
+This declaration is based on the general standard, code of conduct, certification and registration system and use of the SPP logo.
+Therefore, all regulatory documents, codes, certification procedures, registration

+- 2.2.
+This Declaration of Principles and Values reflects an ideal situation, not necessarily the current situation.
+It should therefore be considered as a guide for achieving a goal in the future, a path to follow, and not as a reality already totally achieved. - 2.3.
+This Declaration is a reflection of the principles and values of the Small Producers' Organizations involved in SPP Global. - 2.4.
+This Declaration is not equivalent to the Code of Conduct and it is not a regulatory document.
+Therefore, it should not at any time be evaluated for certification or registration purposes. - 2.5.
+This Declaration of Principles and Values is subject to review, under the supervision of the Board of Directors of SPP Global. - 2.6.
+Suggestions for modifications to this Declaration should be sent to: cert@spp.coop